-The two days of this year’s event saw constant crowds at the ABA-IPL booth, which promoted the Section’s name and expertise and featured interactive activities for both adults and children.
-Attendees were challenged by participating in a "Brand Memory Game," in which visual clues were provided and participants named the brand based on clues–the more brands they named the better the prize.
+Back by popular demand, the exhibit featured interactive activities for both adults and children.
+Attendees were again challenged by participating in a "Brand Memory Game," in which visual clues were provided and participants named the brand based on clues–the more brands they named the better the prize.
 Gifts marked with the Section’s "ABA-IPL" brand were given to game winners.
-The game helped to reinforce exposure to trademarks (on average people are exposed to 1,500 trademarks a day) and the role they play to distinguish a product.
-Distinctiveness was the main theme of the children’s activity.
-Young attendees were invited into the booth to “Trademark a Toy.”
-Children selected a toy and decided on its name.
-Then they were taken through the steps of a trademark search and given explanations on the distinctness of the name they had chosen.
-It was a win-win for the children: at the end of the game, they got to keep their toys.
-The ABA-IPL Section received kudos and excellent feedback on the booth from attendees and USPTO Expo representatives.
-A special thank you goes to Matthew Asbell, Sharra Brockman, Jayne Durden, Matthew Hintz, David Postolski, Eric Null, and Amer Raja for their hard work and dedication to support the Section’s exhibit plans and activities.
+The kids joined in on the fun too, by participating in "Brand Memory for Kids".
+The newly created game provided "kid-friendly" clues for the kids to then name the brand - the more brands they named the more toy prizes they were able to choose.
+Both games helped to reinforce exposure to trademarks (on average people are exposed to 1,500 trademarks a day) and the role they play to distinguish a product.

+In 2012, the ABA-IPL Section premiered the ABA-IPL exhibit with great success, paving the way for the Section to repeat its success again in 2014.
+The ABA-IPL Section again received kudos and excellent feedback on the booth from attendees and USPTO Expo representatives.
+A special thank you goes to Matthew Hintz, Nancy Leon, Awista Ayazi, Janice Goh, Sharmian White, Holly Lane, Tiffany Vanita Duncan, and Macaulay Williams for their hard work and dedication to support the Section’s exhibit plans and activities.